 - Cut or copy magazine titles from a range of magazines – football, fishing, computer, teenage, business, mother and baby, housekeeping, etc. and put them randomly onto the floor or board.

 - In pairs the students have to count how many different types of magazine titles they see and try and work out what each magazine is about.

 - After comparing answers with other pairs and feeding back as a whole class you can get them to say which ones they're more interested in and why.
 You can then go into their reading habits.

 - Do they buy particular magazines because of the subjects featured on the front page or because they always buy the same magazine?

-- How do they read the magazine - from cover to cover or do they go straight to the featured articles or horoscopes?
+- How do they read the magazine – from cover to cover or do they go straight to the featured articles or a particular section?
+Why?

-Problem pages are great to use with teenagers as they can relate to the issues being addressed.
-As a language focus they are also very useful for practising 'giving advice' modals such as: should, could and must, and agreeing or disagreeing.
+Problem pages are great to use with teenagers as they can often relate to the issues being addressed.
+As a language focus they are also very useful for practising 'giving advice' modals, such as should, could and must, and language for agreeing or disagreeing.

 - Start by brainstorming the kinds of problems you find on a problem page.